wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/activation.md

 weight: 20
 meta_title: "Activating AfterPay - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
-short_description: "Activating AfterPay in your AfterPay account and your MultiSafepay Control"
+short_description: "Activating AfterPay in your AfterPay account and your MultiSafepay account"
 layout: 'child'
 logo: '/logo/Payment_methods/AfterPay.svg'
 ---